MetPX/sarracenia/doc/sr_report2clusters.8.rst

 **sr_report2clusters** is a program that reads the file `report2clusters(7) <report2clusters.7.html>`_.
-An instance of **sr_report2clusters** is started for each line of the config file that defines a cluster name log target : 'cluster_Name broker_Url exchange_Log'.
+An instance of **sr_report2clusters** is started for each line of the config file that defines a cluster name report target : 'cluster_Name broker_Url report_exchange'.

 Each **sr_report2clusters** instance connects to the <broker> from the command line and the **broker_Url** from the **report_routing.conf** entry.
-From the <broker> it subscribes to all log messages.
+From the <broker> it subscribes to all reports.
 When the notification **headers['from_cluster']** matches the **cluster_Name**, **sr_report2clusters** publish it back to the **broker_Url** under exchange **exchange_Log**. all other notifications are ignored.